 Unless you are a qualifying real estate professional, a rental real estate activity is a passive activity, even if you materially participated in the activity.
-If you have a loss, you may need to file Form 8582 to figure your allowable loss.
+If you have a loss, you may need to file Form 8582 to apply a limitation that may reduce your loss.
 See the Instructions for Form 8582.

-Once you have figured your net profit or allowable loss, report it as follows.
+Once you have figured your net profit or loss, report it as follows.

-Enter your net profit or allowable loss on line 31 and include it on Form 1040, line 12.
-Also, include your net profit or allowable loss on Schedule SE, line 2.
+Enter your net profit or loss on line 31 and include it on Schedule 1 (Form 1040), line 12.
+Also, include your net profit or loss on Schedule SE, line 2.
 However, if you are a statutory employee or notary public, see Statutory employees or Notary public, later.

-Enter your net profit or allowable loss on line 31 and include it on Form 1040, line 12, or on Form 1040NR, line 13.
+Enter your net profit or loss on line 31 and include it on Schedule 1 (Form 1040), line 12, or on Form 1040NR, line 13.
 However, do not report this amount on Schedule SE, line 2.
 If you were a statutory employee and you are required to file Schedule SE because of other self-employment income, see the Instructions for Schedule SE.

 Do not enter your net profit from line 31 on Schedule SE, line 2, unless you are required to file Schedule SE because you have other self-employment income.
 See the Instructions for Schedule SE.

-You can deduct one-half of your self-employment tax on Form 1040, line 27 (or Form 1040NR, line 27).
+You can deduct one-half of your self-employment tax on Schedule 1 (Form 1040), line 27 (or Form 1040NR, line 27).
 See the Instructions for Schedule SE for details.